-- The DOT mark and/or the E mark (used for "homologated tyres" and tyres marked for highway use only) - The name of the manufacturer.
+- The DOT mark and/or the E mark (used for "homologated tyres" and tyres marked for highway use only)

+- The name of the manufacturer.

 - The year of manufacturer (in code).

 - The tyre dimension

 - The speed rating

 - Any other features necessary for the correct use of the tyre.

-3.28.2 Fitting
+1.4.21.2 Fitting

-- Tyres must be mounted on a corresponding rim. - The rim interior must not be deformed or damaged. - 3.28.3 The surface of the tyre can be smooth (slick) or treaded.
-Classes may be restricted to a certain type. - 3.28.4 The pattern for treaded tyres is unrestricted. - 3.28.5 The tread pattern must be made exclusively by the manufacturer when producing the tyre. - 3.28.6 Additional tread grooves, cuts etc. are allowed provided that they are made by a tyre manufacturer or a person duly authorised by a tyre manufacturer by means of special purpose built equipment. - 3.28.7 Thus, the modified tyres must bear the distinguishing mark or stamp of the manufacturer.
-This stamp must be placed near to the manufacturer's mark. - 3.28.8 The choice of a certain type of tread pattern is left entirely at the discretion of the individual rider. - 3.28.9 The use of slick tyres (where applicable) will also be at the discretion of the rider, at meetings where slick tyres are permitted. - 3.28.10 For treaded tyres the minimum depth of the tyre tread over the whole pattern at pre-race control must be at least 2.5mm. - 3.28.11 Tyres which at the preliminary examinations have a tread depth of less than 1.5mm are considered as non-treaded tyres and the restrictions applying to slick tyres will then apply to them. - 3.28.12 The surface of a slick tyre must contain three or more hollows at 120 degree intervals or less, indicating the limit of wear on the centre and shoulder areas of the tyre.
-The rider shall not enter the track if at least 2 of these indicator hollows become worn on different parts of the periphery. - 3.28.13 There must remain a minimum 25mm wheel clearance to every fixed part . - 3.28.14 In order to obtain optimum tyre adhesion, new unused tyres can be adapted by scuffing the surface.
-The rules concerning grooves and hollows and the depth of the latter must however still be respected after any such scuffing. - 3.28.15 Unless stated in the class regulations the use of tyre warmers is allowed. - 3.28.16 Control Tyres - If stated in the class regulations the competitor shall use tyres distributed by the Official Supplier during the event.
-The conditions of use will be stated in the class regulations or a separate Bulletin issued by MCRCB. - 3.28.16.1 In the event that a tyre is damaged and not be usable for a complete lap (excluding the lap exiting the pit lane) the Race Direction may allow an additional tyre to be used.
-This decision may be retrospective and the agreement made after the practice session if the Race Direction believes the request is justified. - 3.28.17 Superbike, Supersport and National Superstock Grid tyre pressure checks: At 3 minutes before the start of the Warm Up lap display of the 3 minute board on the grid.
-The crews of three riders on the grid that have been randomly chosen by the MCRCB Chief Steward will be asked to check the tyre pressures.
+- Tyres must be mounted on a corresponding rim. - The rim interior must not be deformed or damaged. - 1.4.21.3 The surface of the tyre can be smooth (slick) or treaded.
+Classes may be restricted to a certain type. - 1.4.21.4 The pattern for treaded tyres is unrestricted. - 1.4.21.5 The tread pattern must be made exclusively by the manufacturer when producing the tyre.

+- 1.4.21.6 Additional tread grooves, cuts etc. are allowed provided that they are made by a tyre manufacturer or a person duly authorised by a tyre manufacturer by means of special purpose built equipment. - 1.4.21.7 Thus, the modified tyres must bear the distinguishing mark or stamp of the manufacturer.
+This stamp must be placed near to the manufacturer's mark. - 1.4.21.8 The choice of a certain type of tread pattern is left entirely at the discretion of the individual rider. - 1.4.21.9 The use of slick tyres (where applicable) will also be at the discretion of the rider, at meetings where slick tyres are permitted. - 1.4.21.10For treaded tyres the minimum depth of the tyre tread over the whole pattern at pre-race control must be at least 2.5mm. - 1.4.21.11Tyres which at the preliminary examinations have a tread depth of less than 1.5mm are considered as non-treaded tyres and the restrictions applying to slick tyres will then apply to them. - 1.4.21.12The surface of a slick tyre must contain three or more hollows at 120 degree intervals or less, indicating the limit of wear on the centre and shoulder areas of the tyre.
+The rider shall not enter the track if at least 2 of these indicator hollows become worn on different parts of the periphery. - 1.4.21.13There must remain a minimum 25mm wheel clearance to every fixed part . - 1.4.21.14In order to obtain optimum tyre adhesion, new unused tyres can be adapted by scuffing the surface.
+The rules concerning grooves and hollows and the depth of the latter must however still be respected after any such scuffing. - 1.4.21.15Unless stated in the class regulations the use of tyre warmers is allowed.